StandardTouch/sundus_ai_backend/docs/architecture/ARCHITECTURE.md

 - **Purpose:** Better context for OpenAI, AI FAQ suggestions, analytics, debugging
 - **Privacy:** Limited storage, auto-cleanup, no long-term retention

+**Smart Context Optimization:**
+- **Reply-based context:** When user replies, find that message in history and include surrounding messages
+- **Token efficient:** Send ~7-11 messages instead of all 20 (60-70% token reduction)
+- **Contextually relevant:** OpenAI sees conversation thread, not just recent messages
+- **Adaptive:** Adjusts based on reply vs new message

 **Reply Handling:**
-When a user replies to a message, we automatically fetch the original message context in the backend (not via AI tool) and include it in the conversation history.
-This ensures OpenAI has full context without needing an extra tool call.
+When a user replies to a message, we:
+1. Find the replied-to message in stored history (by `message_id`)
+2. Include messages around that point (context window)
+3. This provides relevant context efficiently without sending all 20 messages
+4. Fallback: If replied-to message not found, use last 8 messages

 **See:**
 - [Message Reply Handling](../development/MESSAGE_REPLY_HANDLING.md) for implementation details